justnoxx/system-spawnmaster/README.md

 Under construction.
-I'll update description when it'll be working alpha.
+I'll update description when it'll be a working alpha.